22 top executive coaches you can learn from today

 Sue is a speaker, startup CEO, investor, mentor, adjunct professor of entrepreneurship, conscious leadership coach, co-creator of the Leadership Camp training program for high-potential leaders, former federal prosecutor, and a direct and fearless catalyst for change.
 She is an authentic, conscious leadership resource for leaders and teams interested in reaching their highest potential and biggest vision.

 Locations: Sue works extensively in Denver/Boulder, Bay Area, and Chicago.
-She travels internationally to meet with clients, and she conducts a portion of all coaching engagements over video conferences.
+She travels internationally to meet with clients and conducts a portion of all coaching engagements over video conferences.

 Specializations: Sue has deep experience as a business operator and investor in tech, so the lion’s share of her work is in that sector.
-Sue’s venture fund, MergeLane, focuses on companies that must have at least one woman in leadership, so she always has a large number of female clients.
+Sue’s venture fund, MergeLane, focuses on companies that must have at least one woman in leadership, so she always has many female clients.
 She has also worked extensively with successful family businesses that are navigating generational changes.

 Great coaches help you look at the shadow, your blind spots, with an open, honest heart.
-Choose the person you think is most likely to give you that, especially if that thought, as you read this, brings on a giant wave of nausea.
+Choose the person you think is most likely to give you that, especially if that thought, as you read this, brings on a giant wave of nausea.— Sue Heilbronner

 Locations: Kate is a digital nomad traveling the country in her camper van.
 So she “sees” all her clients virtually.
 When she’s at her home base in the Catskill Mountains in New York, she sees people for group work at her home once a month.

-Specializations: Kate’s focus is on her transpersonal approach - meaning she specializes in supporting her clients’ whole selves.
+Specializations: Kate focuses on a transpersonal approach, meaning she supports her clients’ whole selves.
 Her clients tend to be executives, C-level entrepreneurs, and creative leaders who desire to be authentic in work and their lives.
-Many of her clients seek Kate’s services as they are going through some sort of big transition in life.
+Many of her clients seek Kate’s services as they are going through a big transition in life.

 Bobbi serves as a Personal Development Coach for Women In Balance, offering women’s retreats in incredible destinations to allow women the opportunity to reboot, rebalance, and recharge.
-She uses her 30 years of experience in Human Capital Management to relate to the needs of her clients and to effectively coach them - meeting them where they are in the challenges they face.
+She uses her 30 years of experience in Human Capital Management to relate to her clients' needs and effectively coach them - meeting them where they are in the challenges they face.